Research Project

 Developing capacity in process assessment and improvement in NZESM through the use of the single column version of the model

 Imagine that you’re standing at Scott Base in Antarctica.
 Look straight up into the atmosphere.
-Our project tests the accuracy of the NZ Earth System Model (NZESM) along this vertical column.
+Our project tested the accuracy of the NZ Earth System Model (NZESM) along this vertical column.

-By focussing on this single column we can bring to bear all the complex physics of the NZESM on a small area, and more easily evaluate the reliability of the model.
-Running the model at this scale is much faster and far cheaper than the full NZESM, so we can do tests that would otherwise take years.
-We can iterate quickly, tweaking and testing the model to make it more accurate.
+By focussing on this single column we could bring to bear all the complex physics of the NZESM on a small area, and more easily evaluate the reliability of the model.
+Running the model at this scale was much faster and far cheaper than the full NZESM, so we were able to do tests that would otherwise take years.
+We could iterate quickly, tweaking and testing the model to make it more accurate.

-Our project benefits from a rich suite of atmospheric measurements recently collected at sites around Scott Base – measurements of solar and thermal radiation at the earth’s surface, measurements of the temperature and concentration of gases through the vertical column, and measurements of clouds.
+Our project benefitted from a rich suite of atmospheric measurements collected at sites around Scott Base – measurements of solar and thermal radiation at the earth’s surface, measurements of the temperature and concentration of gases through the vertical column, and measurements of clouds.

-If the model can accurately replicate our observations, then we’ll have confidence in its accuracy on a wider scale.
-If not, we can hone in on the problem and try to fix it.
-In this way, we’re developing an independent and cost-effective means to assess and validate physical processes against the NZESM.
+Our approach was that if the model could accurately replicate our observations, then we’d have confidence in its accuracy on a wider scale.
+If not, we could hone in on the problem and try to fix it.
+In this way, we developed an independent and cost-effective means to assess and validate physical processes against the NZESM.

 This project in the media: